 Please note that while an extension by itself eliminates the larger “fail to file” penalty of 5% per month on the amount owed, it does not extend the time to pay.
 The “fail to pay” penalty, at 0.5% per month on the tax owed, will still apply, and interest will accrue on any unpaid amount.
 Therefore, it is important to make a sufficient payment with the extension to avoid penalties.
 Any overpayment can be refunded when you file your return - assuming, of course, before the United States files for bankruptcy.

-Now, the question is how to determine the amount you owe.
-To answer this question, I created a Google sheets document, Simply plug in your numbers, and boom, you will get your answer.
+For current-year estimate, I created a Google sheets document, Simply plug in your numbers, and boom, you will get your answer.

 • 0.9% Additional Medicare Tax on Medicare wages (Box 5 of your W-2) above $200,000 for single filers or $250,000 for joint filers.